dimi-fn/squiz/README.md

 ## Wins

-* Successfully created four containers running the server api, the server for Socket.IO, the mongoDB database, and the client side
+* Successfully created four containers running the server API, the server for Socket.IO, the mongoDB database, and the client side
+* Set up a mongoDB database
+* Set up a separate Socket.IO server sending a message on client side upon connection

 ## Challenges